Walt Disney Pictures Logo

 1985 – 2006

 In the mid-80s, a graphic was added to the text.
 It is a castle located above the phrase “Walt Disney.”
-The film studio chose it as a fairy-tale symbol.
+The film studio chose it as a symbol of a fairy tale.
 The palaces are depicted as horizontal stripes surrounded by a solid arch.
 Above each tower, there is a triangular flag.

 2006 – 2011

-In 2006, developers proposed an emblem that visualizes magical castles: the stripes disappear, realistic details appear, wide-open gates and a falling star hints that the film studio fulfills most fairy-tale wishes.
+In 2006, developers proposed an emblem that visualizes magical castles: the stripes disappear, realistic details appear, wide-open gates, and a falling star hint that the film studio fulfills most fairy-tale wishes.
 The word “Productions” is reduced using a new cursive font, and the inscription “Walt Disney” becomes slightly thinner.

 2011 – today

 The current version is similar to the previous one except for the inscription.
-Instead of the full version, a shortened one is used—only “Disney,” the name of the founder of the animation company.
+Instead of the full version, a shortened one is used: only “Disney,” the name of the animation company’s founder.

 The new emblem is adorned with towers, windows, balconies, and flags.
 An animated star leaves a long line in the form of an arch.
 But the creators did not stop there and, over time, added even more details.
-Thus, several festive fireworks and clouds expressed the brand’s magic.
+Thus, several fireworks displays and clouds conveyed the brand’s magic.
 The castle, in turn, symbolizes romance, love, and fairy tales.

-However, with the release of “Toy Story,” changes occurred in the world of cartoons.
+However, with the release of “Toy Story,” the world of cartoons changed.
 Animators began to accompany each cartoon with their version of the logo so that the picture matched the plot.
 For example, “Maleficent” is similar to the Cliffside Castle, and “Tron” is like a city of lights.

 Disney 100 Logo